Lia2606/Data-Analysis/Excel Project/README.md

    5) Testing Each Branch
    - Product → Product quality was not the differentiator.
-   - Delivery → Confirmed by the correlation with average review score.
+   - Delivery → Supported by the correlation with average review score.
    - Platform → Not a major factor.
    - Seller → Secondary risk.